StemVibrations/STEM/docs/loads.rst

    model.add_load_by_coordinates([(x, y, z)], p, "point_load")

-The ``active`` parameter is a list of three booleans that indicate whether the load is active in the x, y, and z directions, respectively.
+The ``active`` parameter is a list of three booleans that indicate whether the load is active in the x, y, and z-directions, respectively.
 The ``value`` parameter is a list of three values that specify the magnitude of the load in each direction.
 The load then is applied to to model, by specifying a list of the node coordinates where the load should be applied, the load object, and the load name.